sipmann/pelican-bootstrap3/README.md

 ## Extras

+### Senna

+If you want, you can use Senna putting SENNA = True at your config file

 ### Article info

 Set `SHOW_ARTICLE_AUTHOR` to True to show the author of the article at the top of the article and in the index of articles.
 Set `SHOW_ARTICLE_CATEGORY` to show the Category of each article.